moq-wg/moq-transport/draft-ietf-moq-transport.md

 than one QUIC stream.

-When a Track's forwarding preference (see {{object-fields}}) is "Track" or "Datagram", Groups do not contain Peeps, no Peep IDs are assigned, and the description in the remainder of this section does not apply.
+When a Track's forwarding preference (see {{object-fields}}) is "Track" or "Datagram", Objects are not sent in Peeps, no Peep IDs are assigned, and the description in the remainder of this section does not apply.

 QUIC streams offer in-order reliable delivery and the ability to cancel sending